lidofinance/lido-improvement-proposals/LIPS/lip-26.md

 **`CSFeeDistributor.sol`** (FeeDistributor on the scheme) - a supplementary contract that stores non-claimed and non-distributed Node Operator rewards on balance and the latest root of a rewards distribution Merkle tree root.
 It accepts calls from `CSAccounting.sol` with reward claim requests and stores data about already claimed rewards by the Node Operator.
 It receives non-distributed rewards from the `CSModule.sol` each time the `StakingRouter` mints the new portion of the Node Operators' rewards.

 **`CSFeeOracle.sol`** (FeeOracle on the scheme) - a utility contract responsible for the execution of the CSM Oracle report once the consensus is reached in the `HashConsensus.sol` contract, namely, transforming non-distributed rewards to non-claimed rewards stored on the `CSFeeDistributor.sol`, and reporting the latest root of rewards distribution Merkle tree to the `CSFeeDistributor.sol`.
-Inherited from the `BaseOracle.sol` from LoE.
+Inherited from the `BaseOracle.sol` from Lido on Ethereum.

 **`HashConsensus.sol`** - a utility contract responsible for reaching consensus between CSM Oracle members.
-Uses the standard code of the `HashConsensus` contract from the LoE.
+Uses the standard code of the `HashConsensus` contract from the Lido on Ethereum.

 **`CSMSettleELStealingPenalty.sol`** (EasyTrack on the scheme) - a utility contract responsible for the application of the reported EL stealing penalties.
-A part of the common `EasyTrack` setup within LoE.
+A part of the common `EasyTrack` setup within Lido on Ethereum.

 **`GateSeal.vy`** (GateSeal on the scheme) - a utility contract responsible for the one-time pause of the `CSModule.sol`, `CSAccounting.sol`, and `CSFeeOracle.sol` contracts to prevent possible exploitation of the module through zero-day vulnerability.
-Created using `GateSealFactory` contract from LoE.
+Pause can only be triggered once per GateSeal instance by the sealing committee, It is assumed that a dedicated CSM committee will be formed for that purpose.
+Created using `GateSealFactory` contract from Lido on Ethereum.

 #### Off-chain tools